amodm/webbrowser-rs/README.md

 | haiku    | ✅ (experimental) | default only | ❌ |
 | ios      | ❌         | default only | ❌ |

+## Looking to contribute?

+PRs invited for

+* Fixing macos tests for UTF-8 URLs
+* Support for other platforms, e.g. iOS

-Important note:
+Important note (while testing):

 * This library requires availability of browsers and a graphical environment during runtime
 * `cargo test` will actually open the browser locally

-## PRs invited for
-* Fixing macos tests for UTF-8 URLs
-* Support for other platforms, e.g. iOS
+When contributing, please note that your work will be dual licensed as MIT + Apache-2.0 (see below).

 ## License